If you have chickens, you probably have flies. We did too, until we learned the best ways to get rid of flies in chicken coop!

 It’s a good idea to place the trap at least 30 feet away from the chicken coop.
 The idea is to draw the flies away from the coop, so put the jug where you want the flies to be, not where they are.
-Also, this trap does begin to smell bad as it fills, so it’s a good idea to place it far away from foot traffic.
+Also note, this trap does begin to smell very bad as it fills, so it’s a good idea to place it far away from foot traffic.

 This is the Captivator Fly Trap completely full after only a few days: